-Each stacked W25N01GV die may have initial invalid blocks when it ships from factory.
+The W25N01GV may have initial invalid blocks when it ships from factory.
 Also, additional invalid blocks may develop during the use of the device.
 Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 10.1).
-An invalid block is defined as blocks that contain one or more bad bits.
-Block 0, block address 00h is guaranteed to be a valid block at the time of shipment.
+An invalid block is defined as blocks that contain bad bits uncorrectable by the on-chip ECC.
+The first eight blocks, block 0 to block 7 are guaranteed to be valid blocks at the time of shipment.